Webhooks

 Alexa skills must verify that each request to the skill is from an Alexa-enabled device.
 This verification option ensures that each request to the webhook has valid headers Signature, SignatureCertChainUrl, and Timestamp.
 The timestamp must show the request is no older than 150 seconds.
 For more information on how to host a custom Alexa skill, please see Amazon’s documentation.

-For Facebook Messenger webhook verification, you provide Facebook a custom Verify Token.
+Webhook requests from Meta services - such as Messenger, WhatsApp, and more - require you to provide a custom Verify Token.
 You must then provide that same token as the Verification Code in this section.
-Facebook then checks that these tokens match as a way to verify the webhook.
-You can read more about Facebook webhook verification in their documentation.
+Meta then checks that these tokens match as a way to verify the webhook.
+You can read more about webhook verification in their documentation.

 Fitbit